x-games/ng2-dnd/README.md

 ```

 #### 1. Add the default styles
-- Import the `style.css` into your web page
+- Import the `style.css` into your web page from `node_modules/ng2-dnd/bundles/style.css`

 #### 2. Import the `DndModule`
 Import `DndModule.forRoot()` in the NgModule of your application.